Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Spatial distribution

 \subsection{Distribution with respect to plate boundaries}

-We will focus in this section on spatial distribution of SPFs within plates in set $W$ ($N = 171,753$) because (i) it is publicly accessible; (ii) it is large enough to clearly see patterns in relation to the plate center and boundaries; and (iii) it is a majority subset of the set $S$ used by \cite{villarroel2025aligned} to search for linear clusters.
+We will focus in this section on spatial distribution of SPFs within plates in set $W$ ($N = 171,753$) because (i) it is publicly accessible; (ii) it is large enough to clearly see patterns in relation to the plate centre and boundaries; and (iii) it is a majority subset of the set $S$ used by \cite{villarroel2025aligned} to search for linear clusters.
 Moreover, (iv) it will have retained some characteristics of $S$, the parent dataset of $V$, which is the focus of the analyses in \cite{villarroel2025aligned} and \cite{bruehl2025transients}.
-This is because $W$ is effectively a dense, uniform-random sampling of the set $S$; i.e., it consists of SPFs residing within 5$^{\prime\prime}$ of NeoWISE infrared catalog objects, which are not expected to be visible in POSS1-E plates unless (in rare cases) they are flaring red dwarfs \citep{solano2022discovering}.
+This is because $W$ is effectively a dense, uniform-random sampling of the set $S$; i.e., it consists of SPFs residing within 5$^{\prime\prime}$ of NeoWISE infrared catalogue object positions, which are not expected to be visible in POSS1-E plates unless they are flaring red dwarfs \citep{solano2022discovering}. \cite{solano2022discovering} did not estimate the fraction of unidentified features consisting of actual flaring dwarf stars on account of the difficulty involved.
+This is not necessary for our analysis, however, since it suffices for our purposes to show that the spatial distribution of SPFs in $W$ (and by implication $S$ from which $W$ and $V$ were derived) departs dramatically from the spatially uniform-random distribution expected of a starfield (such as a catalogue of NeoWISE objects), which has been assumed in the shadow deficit calculation in \cite{villarroel2025aligned}.
 In summary, we focus here on the published dataset $W$ because of what we can learn about characteristics of the unpublished sets $S$ and $V$.